s-vincent/debian-live-image/README.md

 ## License

-All modules are under BSD-3 license.
+All code are under BSD-3 license.

 ## Links